 Daniela Donoso ('20) obtained a prestigious, two-year Equal Justice Works Fellowship for after graduation.
-She will serve at Legal Services of North Florida, where she will create a comprehensive immigration advocacy program to serve immigrants who are low income and/or crime victims and establish immigration protocols, procedures and resources.
+She is serving at Legal Services of North Florida, where she is creating a comprehensive immigration advocacy program to serve immigrants who are low income and/or crime victims and establishing immigration protocols, procedures and resources.